Jetsons: The Movie: Plot

 Over the next several days, George and Rudy-2 try to fix things, but issues persist to the point that, fed up and thinking George is responsible, Mr. Spacely charters a flight to the asteroid to check on things personally.
 George stays overnight in the factory hoping to catch the saboteurs in the act, only to accidentally fall asleep and be taken away by the mysterious creatures.
 Elroy, Teddy-2, and their neighbor Fergie Furbelow (Russi Taylor) sneak into the plant and meet Squeep (Frank Welker), a member of a small furry alien race known as Grungees (Frank Welker).

 Squeep (with Teddy-2 translating) reveals that the factory is actually drilling into and destroying his people's community, which is based inside the asteroid.
 Soon, Jane, Judy, Apollo, Rudy-2, and Astro show up and discover the threat the plant is incurring.
 George is found hog-tied in the Grungees' colony, and is eventually convinced as well.
 Spacely arrives, and seeing his factory at a stand-still, he angrily reactivates it (despite it being nighttime and after disabling Rudy-2, who tries stopping him), putting everyone still in the asteroid in jeopardy, and nearly burying Elroy and Squeep alive under rubble.
 Everyone safely escapes, and, finally standing up to Spacely, George manages to stop the factory for the final time, ironically through his very own sabotage, and exposes the catastrophe his boss blatantly created for profit.
-After George confronts him, Spacely (sheepishly and begrudgingly) comes to an agreement: the Grungees will run the plant, and create new Spacely sprockets through recycling old ones (thus stopping the further destruction of the Grungees' homes inside the asteroid).
+George and Spacely come up with a deal to have the Grungees run the factory and deliver the sprockets to him, so that their home won't be destroyed.
+The Grungees then show Spacely how they'll run the factory and their new home will be in the factory.

-Spacely Sprockets reaches the millionth sprocket at long last, and when George asks about being vice president, Spacely retorts, stating, "he's lucky that he'll be getting his old job back".
-Only when pressured by everyone else does he reluctantly promote him to vice president (without a raise).
-However, George knows that with the Grungees now running the plant, he is no longer needed as its director.
+Spacely Sprockets reaches the millionth sprocket at long last, Spacely decides now with the Grungees taking over the factory, George will keep the Vice President title but back on Earth and with no raise, George tells his family that must return to their old home because of Spacely's decision.
+Everyone including Apollo, The 2 Family and Furbelow Family tells the Jetsons that they'll see them again whether on Earth or in Space.
 With heavy hearts, the Jetsons then bid their new friends goodbye, including Fergie, who attempts to stow away aboard the Jetsons' red car.
 As the family passes over the factory toward their old home on Earth, the Grungees arrange themselves to form the words "THANKS GEORGE", as a friendly goodbye to him for saving their home.